 Chapter 438 of the Laws of 2012 amended the Education Law section 7001 and added new Education Law sections 7009 and 7010 to expand the scope of practice of podiatry and to establish requirements for the issuance of ankle surgery privileges which will enable podiatrists holding the privileges to perform certain procedures they had not previously been authorized to perform.
 The new law took effect on February 17, 2014, together with implementing regulations.
 An explanatory presentation concerning the new law is available here.

 Additional information regarding Ankle Surgery Privileges and Scope of Practice can be found here.

 Effective March 27, 2015, except in limited circumstances, all medication prescriptions must be issued electronically.
 For additional information about this requirement, please click here.

 Whether you are a newly licensed podiatrist or an experienced practitioner, you may have questions about the practice of your profession.
 The Office of the Professions has provided some information that may help you answer some of the most common questions. click here to read more.

 All dentists, dental hygienists, licensed practical nurses, optometrists, podiatrists, and registered nurses must complete coursework or training appropriate to their practice regarding infection control and barrier precautions, including engineering and work controls to prevent the transmission of human immunodeficiency virus (HIV) and the hepatitis b virus (HBV) in the course of professional practice, every four years according to Section 6505-b of the Education Law.
 For more information click here.

 For statistics about licensed podiatrists in New York State, click here.

-Providers must receive approval for training of an unlicensed person performing radiography of the foot.
-The list of standards for such training, as well as an application for approval can be found by clicking here.
+Providers must receive approval for the training of an unlicensed person performing radiography of the foot.
+The list of standards for such training, as well as an application for approval, can be found by clicking here.